Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-Photonic corrections (items (a) and (b) in Table~\ref{tab:lep-update}) are large but they are mainly due to collinear and soft singularities which are known in QED at any perturbative order, hence can be resummed.
-The cross section of the the LABH luminometer is highly sensitive to emission of real soft and collinear photons.
-Even relatively soft collinear photon emission in the initial state (ISR) may pull final electrons outside the acceptance angular range, while final-state photons can easily change the shape of the final state ``calorimetric cluster".
-This is why resummation of the multiple photon effects has to be implemented in an exclusive way, using the method of exclusive exponentiation (EEX), as in \bhlumi~\cite{Jadach:1996is}, or using the parton shower (PS) method as in \babayaga~\cite{CarloniCalame:2000pz}.
-It was shown~\cite{slac-talk} that, for instance, the so-called ``fixed-order" \order{\alpha^2} calculations without resummation \footnote{For instance, the calculations of refs.~\cite{Penin:2005eh,Czakon:2005gi}.} are completely inadequate for the LABH luminometry, leaving out uncontrolled QED effects of the order $\sim 0.5\%$ in the angular distribution, and even a few percent in some other important distributions.
+The {\em photonic higher-order and subleading corrections} components in Tables~\ref{tab:lep-update} and \ref{tab:lep2fcc} are large, but this is mainly due to collinear and soft singularities.
+Fortunately, they are known in QED at any perturbative order, hence can be resummed to infinite order.
+Why is the cross-section of the LABH luminometer highly sensitive to the emission of real soft and collinear photons?
+This is because the emission of even very soft or collinear photons in the initial state (ISR) may pull final electrons outside the acceptance angular range, while final-state photons can easily change the shape of the final-state `calorimetric cluster' in the detector.
+This is why resummation of the multiphoton effects is of paramount importance, and must be implemented in an exclusive way, using the method of exclusive exponentiation (EEX), as in \bhlumi~\cite{Jadach:1996is}, or the parton shower (PS) method, as in \babayaga~\cite{CarloniCalame:2000pz}.
+It is well-known, see, for instance, Ref.~\cite{slac-talk}, that the so-called `fixed-order' \order{\alpha^2} calculations without resummation \footnote{For instance, the calculations of Refs.~\cite{Penin:2005eh,Czakon:2005gi}.} are completely inadequate for the LABH luminometry.